Westcheme/CPU5Bit/README.md

 The main code file is CPU5Bit.vhd

+1. Instruction length is 16 bits
+    1. Opcode is 4 bits for 16 instructions
+2. 8 registers to work with
+    1. 6 temporary registers
+    2. 1 hi and lo register
+    3. Each register holds a max of 5 bits

 |     Instruction     | Opcode | Instruction Type |      Operation       |
 | ------------------- | ------ | ---------------- | -------------------- |
 | Add                 |  0000  |      R-Type      | $rw = $rr1 + $rr2    |